 JGU is the sole German university of this size to combine almost all institutes on one campus, while also housing four partner research institutions that conduct cutting-edge research outside the organizational structure of the university itself.
 There are also on-campus student dormitories and childcare facilities.
 The clinical and clinical/theory institutes of the Mainz University Medical Center are located within roughly one kilometer of the campus.

 JGU lives the notion of a civic university being an integral part of society and collaborating with the community it is part of.
 This means that it also provides lifelong learning programs and promotes timely and comprehensive knowledge and technology transfer.

-Founded in 1477 during the age of Gutenberg and reopened after a 150-year break in 1946 by the French forces then based in Germany, Johannes Gutenberg University Mainz owes much to the man whose name it bears and his achievements.
+Founded in 1477 during the era of Johannes Gutenberg and reopened after a 150-year break in 1946 by the French forces then based in Germany, Johannes Gutenberg University Mainz owes much to the man whose name it bears and his achievements.
 With his achievements in mind, the university strives to promote and implement innovative ideas, to help improve people’s living conditions through knowledge, to facilitate their access to education and science, and to encourage people to transcend the many restraints that they encounter on a daily basis.

 This is the mission that Johannes Gutenberg University Mainz has set itself.

 The Gutenberg Spirit: Moving Minds – Crossing Boundaries